-- Only contributions from individual NYC residents are eligible to be matched with public funds. - \ Employment information is required if a single contribution or the aggregate of multiple contributions from the same person is greater than \$99.
+- The best way to collect and document contributions is by check or through NYC Votes Contribute, the credit card contributions platform created by the CFB. - Only contributions from individual New York City residents are eligible to be matched with public funds. - Employment information is required if a single contribution or the aggregate of multiple contributions from the same person is greater than \$99.